 - Eat more organic, non-GMO produce.

-- Reduce the number of cosmetics and personal care products you use.
-Whenever possible, make your own beauty products or buy brands that don’t use toxic chemicals.
+- Reduce the number of toxic cosmetics and personal care products you use.
+Whenever possible, buy from more natural-focused brands or make your own DIY products.

 - Eat mainly wild-caught fish and game.
 When buying animal products, stick to organic, hormone-free and antibiotic-free varieties.